-The WidePoint NFI CA shall retain and archive all data through the life of the Contract.
-At the end of the Contract, the Government will provide information as to disposition of the data.
-WidePoint NFI CA archive records shall be sufficiently detailed to establish the proper operation of the WidePoint NFI CA , or the validity of any certificate (including those revoked or expired) issued by the WidePoint NFI CA .
+The WidePoint NFI CA shall retain and archive all data.
+WidePoint NFI CA archive records shall be sufficiently detailed to establish the proper operation of the WidePoint NFI CA, or the validity of any certificate (including those revoked or expired) issued by the WidePoint NFI CA.